This post may contain affiliate links. Learn more.

 1. Here’s why you should trim your pubes

 Women have years of experience in trimming pubic hair and often scoff at men who shudder at the thought of a pube trim – men have only jumped on the bandwagon recently.

 For one, there’s a “less is more” mentality that’s popular among men looking to raise the bar on their manscape game, but there are other benefits.

 - You’ll look bigger

 It’s true: a well-trimmed (or shaved) pubic patch will make your ol’ friend down there look bigger.
 That’s particularly true if you’re trimming a forest-like patch of hair in which your penis has gotten lost.

 For some men, creating a more well-endowed look is the primary motivation for trimming the man shrubbery.
 Don’t let the bushes cover up your manhood’s true length.

 - It’s good hygiene

-Things can get a bit sweaty and nasty in your groin area, but regularly trimming your man forest makes for better cleanliness.
+Things can get a bit sweaty and nasty in your groin area allowing the growth of some germs that can cause some nasty smells and even infections sometimes.We don’t want that now, do we., but regularly Regularly trimming your man forest helps eliminate these germs and makes for better cleanliness.
 Moreover, things can get a bit smelly down there if you let your grooming – and pubes – get out of control.